 - Trim heart of fat, connective tissue, and blood vessels (reserve for other uses).
 For traditional anticuchos, cut the meat into equal-sized chunks, about 1 1/2 - 2 inches long and about 1/2 inch thick.
 For stir fry, cut into thin strips (pictured).

 - Place trimmed heart in the marinade and mix to ensure all the pieces are covered with marinade.

-- Place your airtight container in the fridge to marinate for anywhere between 4 hours to overnight.
+- Place your airtight container in the fridge to marinate for anywhere between 1 hour to overnight.
 The longer it marinates, the more tender and flavor-infused the meat will be.
 If you are really in a time crunch, you can marinate for 1 hour at room temperature.
-Overnight marination is preferred.

 - You have 2 options for cooking: grill or stir fry.
 Skewered and grilled is the traditional method of preparation, but I enjoy stir frying the meat.
 The skewer method makes these more of an appetizer than a main course, while the stir fry lets you make it into a full meal.